rpaladin/armory3d-vs-upbge/README.md

       Export to almost any device imaginable, thanks to <a href="http://kha.tech">Kha</a>
     </td>
     <td>
-      Fully integrated, real-time, no compile needed, game testing in a Blender 3D Viewport
+      Fully integrated, real-time, game testing in a Blender 3D Viewport, barely any noticeable compiling time
     </td>
   </tr>
    <!-- Biggest Weaknesses -->